dcorbe/python-fastapi-example/README.md

    ```

 ## OpenAPI Debug Console
 FastAPI automatically generates interactive API documentation using OpenAPI (formerly known as Swagger).
+The debug
-The debug console provides a convenient way to explore and test the API endpoints.
+console provides a convenient way to explore and test API endpoints.

 To access the OpenAPI debug console: